grammyjs/website/site/docs/hosting/vercel.md

 ```

 ::: tip grammY has a limited support for [Vercel Edge Functions](https://vercel.com/docs/functions/edge-functions)
-This means that you can use core grammY package and some plugins, but other may be incompatible due node-specific dependencies that are currently not supported by [Edge Runtime](https://edge-runtime.vercel.app).
+This means that you can use core grammY package and some plugins, but others may be incompatible due Node.js-specific dependencies that are currently not supported by [Edge Runtime](https://edge-runtime.vercel.app).

 Currently, we don't have a comprehensive list of compatible plugins, so you need to test it by yourself.